-A small printing press was acquired and together the brothers turned to publishing.
+They acquired a small printing press turned to publishing.
 They printed, bound and published a range of books including 750 copies of the Songs of Robert Burns, a best-seller in 19th century Edinburgh.

 “The mechanical execution of the literary serial sorely tested the powers of my little press which received sundry claspings of iron to strengthen it for the unexpected duty.”
 Although the Kaleidoscope didn’t last long, life was getting better.
 It was, “a small trial of one’s wings.”

 Sir Walter Scott